CertaPet Emotional Support Animal

 • Important distinction: ESAs are primarily protected in housing under the federal Fair Housing Act (FHA) (and Arizona’s equivalent), they do not have broad public-access rights.

-Public access rights (restaurants, stores) ✅ Yes (under
+Public access rights (restaurants, stores)✅ Yes (under ADA/AzDA)❌ Generally no

 What This Means for You